sourcegraph/handbook/content/departments/cloud/technical-docs/v1.1/mi1-1_delete_process.md

 Search for any open upgrade tracking issues, edit the description to remove the customer’s entry.
 No need to upgrade if there isn’t anything to upgrade!

-This [Github Query](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Arelease-tracking) may be helpful.
+This [GitHub Query](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aopen+is%3Aissue+label%3Arelease-tracking) may be helpful.

 ## Close teardown request issue